onarayan/Mobility-Analytics/README.md

 # JanataHack: Mobility Analytics
-XGBoost, Accuracy Score: 0.71
+For XGBoost, Accuracy Score: 0.71.
-Logistic Regression, Accuracy Score: 0.69
+And for Logistic Regression, Accuracy Score: 0.69